Mwaqarulmulk/MegiLance/frontend/docs/ROUTES.md

+# Notice: Canonical routes map

+For the up-to-date route inventory, see `../ROUTES_MAP.md`.
+This document contains extended notes and remains for reference.

 # MegiLance Routes Documentation

 This document provides a comprehensive overview of all routes in the MegiLance platform, organized by user role and functionality.